zuplo/docs/docs/articles/context-data.md

 :::danger

-Do NOT write code like this in your API.
-It will not work reliably.
+Don't write code like this in your API.
+It won't work reliably.
 These are examples of what NOT to do.
 See the next section for best practices.

 :::

-The first example uses a simple shared global variable called `currentRequestId` to store the current requestId.
+The first example uses a simple shared global variable called `currentRequestId` to store the current `requestId`.
 On the surface this looks straightforward.
 However, because the gateway is being shared among many requests who are all running at the same time, the value of `currentRequestId` is completely unpredictable when your API is under load.